World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: World In Your Hands Ecosystem

 \subsection{Oracle Suite: Human-centric Data Collection Suite}

-To enable large-scale, high-fidelity, human-centric multimodal data acquisition, we developed \textbf{Oracle Suite}, a low-cost wearable data collection system designed for human-centric embodied AI research.
-Specifically, as shown in Figure~\ref{fig:suite}, Oracle Suite comprises a hardware system for acquiring multi-view RGB, IMU-based localization, and tactile information, alongside an autolabeling module that achieves high-precision motion capture through the fusion of IR, RGB, and IMU localization.
+We develop \textbf{Oracle Suite}, a low-cost wearable data collection system designed for human-centric multimodal data collection.
+Specifically, as illustrated in Figure~\ref{fig:suite}, Oracle Suite comprises a hardware system that captures multi-view RGB images, IMU-based localization, and tactile information and an autolabeling module that achieves high-precision motion capture by fusing IR, RGB, and IMU localization.